-Respondent must deliver to CFP Board Enforcement Counsel, and contemporaneously file with the DEC, a written Answer within 30 calendar days of delivery of the Complaint, unless CFP Board Enforcement Counsel delivers an Amended Complaint before the Answer is due. -Respondent must deliver, and contemporaneously file with the DEC, a written Answer to an Amended Complaint no later than the later of 14 calendar days of delivery of the Amended Complaint or the date an Answer to the original Complaint was due.
+Respondent must deliver to Enforcement Counsel, and contemporaneously file with the DEC, a written Answer within 30 calendar days of delivery of the Complaint, unless Enforcement Counsel delivers an Amended Complaint before the Answer is due.
+Respondent must deliver, and contemporaneously file with the DEC, a written Answer to an Amended Complaint no later than the later of 14 calendar days of delivery of the Amended Complaint or the date an Answer to the original Complaint was due.
 An Answer must include:

 - a.
-A detailed response to each numbered paragraph of the Complaint that either admits or denies each statement or allegation, or states that Respondent is unable to admit or deny due to lack of knowledge. -If Respondent fails to respond to a specific statement or allegation contained in any numbered paragraph, the DEC may deem the statement or allegation admitted. - b.
+A detailed response to each numbered paragraph of the Complaint that either admits or denies each statement or allegation, or states that Respondent is unable to admit or deny due to lack of knowledge.
+If Respondent fails to respond to a specific statement or allegation contained in any numbered paragraph, the DEC may deem the statement or allegation admitted. - b.
 A statement containing any defenses, factual explanations, or mitigating circumstances that respond to the allegations.
 Respondent will use reasonable efforts to redact any exhibits to the Answer pursuant to Article 6.1. - c.
-A statement certifying that Respondent has satisfied the duty to supplement documents and information provided to Enforcement Counsel, in accordance with Article 1.3.b. - e.d.
-A statement indicating whether the amount of hearing time Respondent requests to present a hearing or for the matter to be resolved on the written record. defense.
-If Respondent requests a fails to provide the hearing, Respondent must state whether time statement, then Respondent intends to appear in person, by telephone, or by video conference if CFP Board makes video conference available. waives the right to contest the amount of time allotted for the hearing.
+A statement certifying that Respondent has satisfied the duty to supplement documents and information provided to Enforcement Counsel, in accordance with Article 1.3.b. - d.
+A statement indicating the amount of hearing time Respondent requests to present a defense.
+If Respondent fails to provide the hearing time statement, then Respondent waives the right to contest the amount of time allotted for the hearing.